Margaret Hart Ferraro

 Margaret Hart Ferraro (September 28, 1913 – January 30, 2000), better known as Margie Hart, was a New York City stripteaser, in American burlesque theatre.

 Biography

 Hart was born Margaret Bridget Bryan on September 28, 1913, in Edgerton, Missouri, one of eight children.
 She left home aged 16, then studied "exotic dancing" once she was of age in St. Louis.
 She married John Ferraro, the Los Angeles City Council president, in 1982.
 Hart suffered an aneurysm and a stroke not long after their marriage.
-In the 1990s her health declined quickly until she later died at 86 years old in Los Angeles on January 30, 2000.
+In the 1990s her health declined quickly until she died at 86 years old in Los Angeles on January 30, 2000.